kohirens/version-release/.docker/mock-server/README.md

 Mocking Git response for remote repository fetch and pushes required at least a weeks efforts to understand its Protocol and how to generate the correct responses.
-The results is that all request are proxied from a Go server to `git http-backend` via environment variables and command line arguments.
+The results are that all request are proxied from a Go server to `git http-backend` via environment variables, it does not support command line arguments.

 These links provided all that I needed to begin to understand how to mock Git remote responses to pushes: